 “This represents an exciting opportunity for BGF to back a well known British brand with a strong heritage and a track record of profitability.
 We are supporting a clear growth strategy based on selective store roll-out and investment in new software.
 This in turn, will improve the operational efficiencies of the business and increase the focus on e-commerce, all of which will add to the customer experience.
 Over 25 years Furniture Village has developed into one of the UK’s leading furniture retailers and we look forward to supporting the management team as the company embarks on this next phase of growth.”

 Joe joined BGF in July 2013 and is based in the London office.
 He is responsible for originating, executing and managing investments in London and the south east.
-He has been involved in five transactions to date and leads BGF’s AIM activities in the region.
+He has been involved in six transactions to date and leads BGF’s AIM activities in the region.

 Prior to BGF Joe spent three years as an investment director at EPIC Private Equity, a fund focused on growth capital investments in, and buyouts of, UK SMEs.
 Joe was a director of several portfolio companies in the retail, consumer and business services sector.